Cute-Ducky/seekr/README.md

 <img width="800" src="https://user-images.githubusercontent.com/67828948/216688806-6cfd4344-e1b6-4a69-870c-ec8d2763c5b7.png">

-## Why use seekr over my current tool ?
+## Why use seekr over my current tool?
 Seekr combines note taking and OSINT in one application.
 Seekr can be used alongside your current tools.
 Seekr is desingned with OSINT in mind and optimized for real world usecases.
 ### Key features